CherryKeyslam/Auto-Colouring-Page-Completer/README.md

 To operate it:

-- You need to download python 3 or above and the PIL/pillow module.

 - Download **this** python file

 - Create a folder named "to_colour" in the same place as the python file